← Back to Articles

 What I Would Do Today

-What I did not expect was how quickly this started reframing problems from the past.
+What I did not expect was how quickly this started reframing situations from the past.

 When I think about that marketing stakeholder now, I see a different version of the conversation.
 Not the one where I ask for data I know will not come.
 Not the one where I agree and watch the quarter collapse.
 A third one.